 Get ready to dance because the Levitt National Tour is back!
 After a two-year hiatus due to the pandemic, the tour will return in 2022 with a six-venue run, highlighting the collective impact of the Levitt network and a common mission to build community through music.
 Sharing that vision, The New Respects, a rising trio known for bright, feel-good tracks stacked with lush harmonies and propulsive beats that get all ages dancing, will headline the Levitt National Tour this summer.
 The tour kicks off at Levitt Pavilion SteelStacks, on Saturday, June 4, and continues on to Levitt Pavilion Dayton, Friday, June 10; Levitt Pavilion Denver, Wednesday, July 13; Levitt Shell Sioux Falls, Saturday, July 16; Levitt Pavilion Los Angeles, Saturday, August 27; and concludes Labor Day weekend at Levitt Pavilion Arlington on Sunday, September 4, 2022.
-The New Respects will also perform a free concert on Friday, June 17, 2022, to kick off the summer season of the Levitt AMP Woonsocket Music Series.
+The New Respects will also perform a free concert on Friday, June 17, 2022, at Levitt AMP Woonsocket, and on Monday, June 20, 2022, at Levitt AMP Utica to kick off each of their music series this summer.

 This energetic family affair, dubbed “New Artist You Need to Know” by Rolling Stone, will present electrifying evenings of danceable pop, soul and rock & roll.
 As a collaborative programming effort of the Levitt network, The New Respects will mark the return of the tour, which began in 2014 with the world-music fusion of Playing For Change.
 A highlight of the free concert seasons at Levitt venues across the country, other Levitt National Tour artists have included Flor De Toloache (2019) with their blend of traditional mariachi with jazz, salsa and pop music; Southern rocker Paul Thorn and gospel legends Blind Boys of Alabama (2018); Gulf Coast soul sensation The Suffers (2017); and genre-busting violin duo Black Violin (2015).